2024 Perry High School shooting: Shooting

 Butler entered Perry High School at 7:12 am through the main entrance, weapons concealed, before staying in a restroom for twenty minutes, where he concealed himself from surveillance, posted to social media, and started a livestream.
 As students of all grades (including those from the middle school) concluded band practice and had breakfast at 7:35 am, Butler returned to the commons area and fired upon more than fifty students and staff present, critically injuring 6th-grader Ahmir Jolliff and wounding Principal Dan Marburger along with four other students.
 He then moved through the school, down hallways, into secured classrooms, and near an exit.
-There, Marburger confronted him—allowing students to escape the area—before Butler shot him again.
+There, Marburger confronted him, pleading Butler to stop shooting while allowing students to escape the area before Butler shot him again.
+Other staff members also helped students, including assistant principal Adam Jessen who carried a wounded student to safety.
+Student Corey Hoffman, who helped other students escape by using his body as a shield, was shot 9 times and was placed in critical condition.
 In total, he fired twenty-three rounds from his pump-action shotgun (later identified as a Remington 870 of unknown origin).
-His revolver—unsecured in his home and brought to school—was never used.
+His revolver, unsecured in his home and brought to school, was never used.

-At 7:35 am, Dallas County communications first received alerts from SEARS—a system for schools that allows users to contact emergency services with a button—and a student's 911 call.
+At 7:35 am, Dallas County communications first received alerts from SEARS, a system for schools that allows users to contact emergency services with a button, and a student's 911 call.
 The first officer entered at 7:38 am, and Butler shot himself within the next minute, being pronounced dead by police at 7:40.
 The first wave of first responders then arrived at the scene at 7:44.
 In a later search of the school, police found a homemade bomb and disarmed it safely.

 More than 150 officers arrived at the school to find its occupants either evacuating or under shelter-in-place.
 The middle school attached to the high school was cleared by 8:25 a.m., and the high school was cleared by 8:27 a.m.
 A nearby elementary school was dismissed by 8:32 a.m.
 By 9:27 a.m., the FBI and the ATF were on the scene.
 While some students ran to homes close to the campus after evacuating, others went to reunification centers such as the National Guard Armory, the Perry Lutheran Homes, and the McCreary Community building.

 Later in the day, eleven-year-old Ahmir Jolliff was pronounced dead having been shot three times.
 Ten days later, Principal Marburger died.
 Others injured included two staff members and four students, one of whom was in critical condition.